catxi210/302_copywriting_assistant/README.md

 Or modify this project according to your needs, input 302.AI's API KEY, and deploy it yourself.

 ## Interface Preview
-Seven scene types have been launched, and multiple copywriting writing methods are available for selection.
-The custom copywriting production function is provided to help you quickly generate high-quality copywriting.
+Multiple scene types and copywriting writing methods have been launched for you to choose from.
+It also provides a custom copywriting production function to help you quickly generate high-quality copywriting.
 ![Interface Preview](docs/文案英1.png)

 Taking article title generation as an example, input the content and keywords, select the type and style, and then high-quality titles can be generated according to your content.